 2) CollegeBound Scholarships and Need-Based Last Dollar Grants

-CollegeBound manages over 220 privately-funded college scholarships valued at $3 million.
+CollegeBound manages over 275 privately-funded college scholarships valued over $4 million.
 Our “no scholarship management fee” policy means that 100% of each donor’s contribution is applied to each scholarship.
-CollegeBound also awards 70 need-based last dollar grants each year to Baltimore City public school graduates attending 4-year colleges.
+CollegeBound also awards over 80 need-based last dollar grants each year to Baltimore City public school graduates attending 4-year colleges.
 Each grantee is eligible for up to $3,000 for up to 6 years in college.
-CollegeBound Last Dollar Grant recipients graduate from 4-year colleges at a rate 2.5 times higher than students from similar socioeconomic backgrounds, nationally.

 3) CollegeBound City-Wide Seminars